FIWARE/tutorials.NGSI-LD/docs/working-with-@context.md

 }
 ```

-This is the **JSON-LD** programmatic syntax allowing computers to extract meaningful data _The attribute
+This is the **JSON-LD** programmatic syntax allowing computers to extract meaningful data. _The attribute
 `address.streetAddress` is a street_ directly without the need for human intervention.

 Imagine the case where a company is contracting agricultural labourers.
 The farmer will need to be billed for the work
 done.
 If such a system is built on JSON-LD, it does not matter if the farmer's Farm Management Information System
 assigns different names to the attributes of the billing address provided that the farmer and contractor can agree on
-the well-defined URNS for each attribute as **JSON-LD** can easily translate between the two formats using common
+the well-defined URNs for each attribute as **JSON-LD** can easily translate between the two formats using common
 expansion and compaction algorithms.

 ## NGSI-LD Rules

 **NGSI-LD** is a formally structured _extended subset_ of **JSON-LD**.
 Therefore **NGSI-LD** offers all the
 interoperability and flexibility of **JSON-LD** itself.
 It also defines its own core `@context` which cannot be
 overridden for **NGSI-LD** operations.
-This means that **NGSI-LD** users agree to a common well defined set of rules for
+This means that **NGSI-LD** users agree to a common well-defined set of rules for
 structuring their data, and then supplement this with the rest of the **JSON-LD** specification.

 Whilst interacting directly with **NGSI-LD** interface of the context broker the additional **NGSI-LD** rules must be